-The DCI module is enabled/disabled by setting/clearing the DCI Module Enable (DCIEN) control bit (DCICON1<15>).
+The DCI module is enabled or disabled by setting or clearing the DCI Module Enable control bit, DCIEN (DCICON1<15>).
 Clearing the DCIEN control bit resets the module.
-All counters associated with serial clock generation, frame synchronization, and the buffer control logic are reset.
+All counters associated with serial clock generation, FS and the buffer control logic are reset.
 For additional information, refer to 20.5.1.1 "DCI Start-up and Data Buffering" and 20.5.1.2 "DCI Disable".